 - Established in 2013, the South China Advanced Materials Innovation Park is a national technology business incubator, national co-working space, provincial demonstration base for innovation and entrepreneurship of small and micro enterprises, and provincial pilot unit for the establishment of incubation system.
 Key industries include new materials, biomedicine, electronic information, energy conservation and environmental protection, and high-tech service industry.
-Currently, there are 478 enterprises, 20 experts from the Thousand Talents Plan and 87 high and new technology enterprises working inside the park.
+Currently, there are over 520 enterprises in total.

 - Established in 2016, the "Chuang Hui Gu" (hub of creativity, innovation and entrepreneurship - cultural and creative community for young people in Guangdong, Hong Kong and Macao) is a cluster for high and new technology, internet, culture and creative industry, and E-commerce.
 It is especially designed for young talents who specialises in cultural and creative industry sector in Guangdong, Hong Kong and Macao.
 There are entrepreneurial incubator base, entrepreneurship academy, creative workshop, apartments, canteen, etc. for young talents.
 It provides free services on business incubation, company registration, legal advice, marketing and recruitment.